 Robert Welsh, a budget manager at the State Department of Behavioral Health and Developmental Disabilities, is making his first run for office.
 He’s raised more than $11,000 in cash and in-kind donations.

-Ivory Young still hasn’t filed the campaign finance or personal financial disclosures that were due weeks ago, a lapse he attributes to the illness of a campaign aide.
-It’s not the first time he’s filed such disclosures late or not at all; he’s accumulated 14 unpaid late fees totaling $1,200 since 2003.
+Ivory Young was one to two moths late in filing the last two campaign finance reports due before the 2013 city election, and he still hasn’t filed the personal financial disclosures due in September, lapses that he attributes to the illness of a campaign aide.
+It’s not the first time he’s filed such disclosures late or not at all, though; he’s accumulated 16 unpaid late fees totaling $1,450 since 2003.